Latest News

 OVERWEIGHT AND SEE

 It's notable that U.S. consensus earnings estimates have been steadily rising over the past two months, while the S&P 500 continues to fall.
-Does this indicate an unjustifiably positive outlook for U.S. corporations, or a market overly pessimistic reaction to external factors?
+Does this indicate an unjustifiably positive outlook for U.S. corporations, or a market overreacting to the external environment?

 It looks as if it might be the former.

-Wall Street has performed better than its global counterparts in the four week period since the Middle East war broke out.
+Wall Street has performed better than its global peers since the Middle East war broke out four weeks ago.
 This is partly because of the relative strength in the U.S. for growth, technology, earnings and energy.

 This situation is unlikely to drastically change in the near future.

-In their outlook for the second quarter, HSBC Private bank analysts stated that they remain "overweight on U.S. equities" due to resilient growth and solid corporate earnings.
+In their outlook for the second quarter, HSBC Private bank analysts stated that they remain "overweight on U.S. equities" due to a "resilient growth," solid corporate earnings, and continued innovation."

-The fear of rising U.S. prices, which are already at a rate of 3%, shouldn't be a deterrent for America Inc., as higher prices should increase nominal earnings, particularly in sectors that have strong pricing power.
+The fear of rising U.S. inflation - which is currently at 3% and climbing - shouldn't be a deterrent for America Inc., as higher prices should increase nominal earnings in particular in sectors that have strong pricing power.

 Listen to the Morning Bid podcast daily on Apple, Spotify or the app.
 Subscribe to the Morning Bid podcast and hear journalists discussing the latest news in finance and markets seven days a weeks.